 Any dress shoes which carry an elevated heel need to have a high-cut heel seat.
 If the heel seat does not have a high enough cut, then the additional space supplied between the heel and foot, in shoes of a stepped design, could cause your shoes to slip off.
 This is not a problem when wearing flat shoes, however the higher the heel, the higher the cut of the heel seat and positioning of the top line.

-Furthermore, keeping in mind the need to potentially walk in inclement weather, on wet floors, or areas that are more prone to slippage, it’s vital that you be able to trust your shoes to get you where you need to go without slipping.
+Furthermore, keeping in mind the need to periodically walk in inclement weather, on wet floors, or areas that are more prone to slippage, you must be able to trust your shoes to get you where you need to go without slipping.
 This aspect will be discussed more in the next section.

 Dress shoes can be quite different between men and women.
 Finding non-slip options for men can often be easier than those for women.
-This is mainly because the styles can substantially differ.
-Men usually wear flat shoes, or ones with a minimal heel while women may prefer to opt for heels, though there are flat dress shoes available for them as well.
+This is mainly because the styles can differ substantially.
+Men usually wear flat shoes or ones with a minimal heel height while women may prefer to opt for heels, though there are flat, low heel dress shoes available for them as well.

-For women who don’t mind toning down the heel to achieve a safer non-slip design, there are several great options out there that can work.
+For women who don’t mind toning down the heel to achieve a safer non slip office shoes design, there are several excellent options out there that can work.
 However, it can get tricky finding heels that fit the same non-slip needs.
 Typically speaking, the best non-slip options are going to have a thicker heel.
 That way, padding can be added to the bottom to assist with keeping the shoes from slipping on the ground.

-Next, we’re going to provide some useful tips on finding the ideal non-slip dress shoes for many different shoe styles.
+Next, we’re going to provide some useful tips on finding the best non slip dress shoes for many different shoe styles.

-How to Identify Good Traction and a Rugged Design
+How to Identify Good Traction Shoes and a Rugged Design

 An intricate design does not guarantee good traction and non-slip shoe construction.
-When checking the bottom to determine if you have slip-resistant shoes, you need to look at numerous factors.
-Here are some of the top identifying factors to check to see if your footwear is non-slip:
+When checking the bottom to determine if you have slip proof shoes, you need to look at numerous factors.
+Here are some of the top identifying factors to check to see if you have non slip footwear: